jetsetwilly1/Drm.Documentation/drm.Documentation/tutorials/setup-app-reg-connection.md

 ## Create the Application Registration in Azure

-First, lets create the application registration in your Azure tenant by following the instructions here
+Lets create the application registration in your Azure tenant by following the instructions here

 https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory#create-an-application-registration